mrrooster/gofish/gofish_fuse3/README.md

 # GoFiSh

-Gofish is a *read only* fuse fs for mounting your Google drive.
+Gofish is a *read only* fuse fs for mounting your Google drive, currently developed against libfuse3.

 ## Running

+### Dependencies

+Gofish requires libfuse3.
+You should probably go and get that first. ;)

 ### First run